tipenko/MorbidJS/README.md

     M('div').flush()

-shall return 300;
+shall return

+    300;

 you can see that .water has not been mentioned, and method has not been invoked.
 No error thrown.
 For each DOM element got into response, the most specific method is invoked.
 There is Proxies under the hood, so invoking missing method is perfectly legal and causes no exception.

 ### Events #
-you can specify the following words as method names, and they will be fed to jQuery.on:
+You can specify the following words as method names, and they will be fed to jQuery.on:

     blur, focus, focusin, focusout, load, resize, scroll, unload, click, dblclick, mousedown, mouseup, mousemove, mouseover, mouseout, mouseenter, mouseleave, change, select, submit, keydown, keypress, keyup, error

-This works just as you expect.
+This works almost fine.
+Today one random listener is invoked, but we will fix it.

 ### Browser support #
 Limited by Proxy API.
 Won't work in IE 11.